coffee2code/random-file/readme.txt

 == Installation ==

-1. Unzip `random-file.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `random-file.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Make use of the `c2c_random_file()` or `c2c_random_files()` template function in your code or template (see examples below).